 Risk assessment

-The Water Utility, PHU, and NOW regional inspector should consider the following when conducting the risk assessment:
+The local water utility, PHU, and DCCEEW regional inspector should consider the following when conducting the risk assessment:

 • Routine sampling frequency.

-• Water utilities that collect two routine chemistry samples per year for the affected supply system should discuss, with the PHU, the need for a sampling investigation either through a project or change in the routine sampling frequency.
+• Local water utilities that collect two routine chemistry samples per year for the affected supply system should discuss, with the PHU, the need for a sampling investigation either through a project or change in the routine sampling frequency.

 • Statistical analysis of available data or sampling investigation results.